ericclemmons/start-server-webpack-plugin/README.md

 }
 ```

-The `name` argument in `new StartServerPlugin(name)` refers to the built asset, which is named by the output options of webpack (in the example the entry `server` becomes `server.js`.
-This way, the plugin knows which entry to start in case there are several.

-If you don't pass a name, the plugin will tell you the available names.
+The `entryName` argument defaults to `"main"`, which is the name Webpack uses if you use the string or array versions of the `entry` option.

 You can use `nodeArgs` and `args` to pass arguments to node and your script, respectively.
 For example, you can use this to use the node debugger.

-To use Hot Module Reloading with your server code, set Webpack to "hot" mode and include the `webpack/hot/poll` or `webpack/hot/signal` modules.
-Make sure they are part of your server bundle, e.g. if you are using `node-externals` put them in your whitelist.
-The latter module requires the `signal` option.
+To use Hot Module Reloading with your server code, set Webpack to "hot" and "watch" modes.
+This plugin appends some code to the end of the entry so that it can handle HMR and restarts; no need to add any of the `webpack/hot` modules.

+### Upgrading from v2

+* Remove the `name` option and define `entryName` if it's not just `"main"`
+* Remove any hot reloading additions

 ### License

-> MIT License 2016 © Eric Clemmons
+> MIT License 2016-2018 © Eric Clemmons